older drivers

 There's currently no legal age at which you must stop driving.
 By law, you must renew your licence when you reach the age of 70, and then every three years after that.
 During each renewal, you will have to declare any medical conditions listed on the form and confirm you meet the eyesight standards for driving.
 If a condition or disability is not declared, a fine of up to £1,000 can be issued, and prosecution is possible if you are involved in a crash.

-Driving is essential to many older people as it determines their ability to remain active and independent.
-Without being able to drive, those in remote locations especially may find it harder to visit family and friends.
+Driving is essential to many older people as it helps to keep them active and independent.
+Without being able to drive, they may find it harder to visit family and friends.
 Elderly people are especially vulnerable to loneliness and isolation, which can have serious consequences on their health and wellbeing.
 Therefore, it’s important any drastic measures such as banning this certain age group from driving is thoroughly considered.

 How do older drivers compare to younger drivers?

-It’s likely high-profile crash cases involving older people, such as the incident with the Duke of Edinburgh in January 2019, significantly impacts the public’s view on the safety of older drivers.
+It’s likely high-profile crash cases involving older people, such as the incident with the Duke of Edinburgh in January 2019, significantly impact the public’s view on the safety of older drivers.

-Statistics do, however, show that drivers over 85 do start to have more crashes as their faculties fade and their experience is no longer enough to compensate.
+However, drivers over 85 may be more susceptible to causing crashes as their faculties fade and their experience is no longer enough to compensate.
 And with an ageing population, this is something that can’t be ignored.

 Ageing population